oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Authorization Code Injection {#code_injection}

-In such an attack, the adversary attempts to inject a stolen authorization code into a legitimate client on a device under his control.
-In the simplest case, the attacker would want to use the authorization code in his own client.
-But there are situations where this might not be possible or intended.
-Examples are:
+In such an attack, the attacker attempts to inject a stolen authorization code into the attacker's own session with the client.
+The aim is to associate the attacker's session at the client with the victim's resources or identity.

+This attack is useful if the attacker cannot exchange the authorization code for an access token himself.
+Examples include:

+  * The code is bound to a particular confidential client and the attacker is unable to obtain the required client credentials to redeem the code himself.
   * The attacker wants to access certain functions in this particular client.
 As an example, the attacker wants to impersonate his victim in a certain app or on a certain web site.
-  * The code is bound to a particular confidential client and the attacker is unable to obtain the required client credentials to redeem the code himself.
   * The authorization or resource servers are limited to certain networks that the attacker is unable to access directly.

-In the following attack description and discussion, we assume the presence of a web (A1) or network attacker (A2), but not of an attacker with advanced capabilities (A3-A5).
+In the following attack description and discussion, we assume the presence of a web (A1) or network attacker (A2).

 ### Attack Description
 The attack works as follows: